 7 Easy Wedding Planning Tasks To Give To Family And Friends

-by Raj Desai | 12/16/19
+by Raj Desai | Updated 2/23/22

 Set up your helper for success and make this really easy on them.
 If you already have an idea of who wants to perform at your wedding, put together a list of those people (names, contact info) so that the person in charge of this task can get in touch with them easily.